digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.4.md

 Network coherence: 初 consistently appears in temporal priority contexts (初次 first time, 初始 initial, 最初 very beginning, 初心 original intention), supporting interpretations involving irreversible first actions or fundamental origins.
 The character's compositional logic (blade cutting material) encodes the irreversibility of "beginning"—once the first cut is made, the process has started and cannot be reversed.

 **Material culture context:** Stone blade technology dates to Paleolithic (~30,000+ BCE), but bronze blades (~2000 BCE) represented a revolutionary improvement—sharper, more durable, reshapenable.
 The Bronze Age correlation with emergence of writing (Shang Dynasty ~1200 BCE) means oracle bones encoded **mature blade technology knowledge**.
 The 乂 crossing pattern appears in 文 (pattern/culture), suggesting early Chinese saw "civilization" as the result of systematic division/organization (cutting chaos into order).
-Textile production (hemp, ramie, silk) was widespread in Neolithic China (~5000+ BCE), with spindle whorls and bone needles found at Yangshao sites, validating cloth-cutting as common practice when characters were created.

 **Cross-reference note:** The visual similarity between 力 (force) and 刀 (blade) should not be ignored—both represent **directed application of energy for transformation**.
 Agricultural plowing (力 in 男 耕) is conceptually related to cutting/dividing earth, just as blades cut/divide other materials.